rexdouglass/TIGR/README.md

 Efforts will be made to maintain the relationship between letter scores and original answers.
 Any drastic changes will be forked as a new 1.? version number.

+Q: I found an error!
+A: Open an issue ticket with the specific location, date, and coding that you find in error and what you think it should be.
+We'll review the originally submitted report and make the change if needed.

+We also aggregate over reports so if you find a source that says different, please submit it and we'll estimate a closer answer.